kkots/ggxrd_hitbox_overlay_2211/README.md

                    Added pushboxes.
                    Fixed an issue when all boxes were always drawn twice per frame, making them more opaque.
 Now they should be more transparent.
                    Moved the binaries into Github's Releases section of this project.
 - 2023 October 28: Added gray boxes which are the previous arrangement of the hurtbox that was before the moment it got hit by an attack.
                    Added missing throw invulnerability checks.
                    Added throw boxes.
                    Made Ky's grinders display as strike invulnerable.
                    Made Jack-O's and Bedman's summons display extra transparent.
                    Made counterhit display for longer on the one who got hit.
                    Fixed an error when after some computer restarts signatures wouldn't be found anymore.
+- 2023 October 31: Added rejection boxes that only show up when rejecting projectiles, as normal hits get rejected no matter the distance.
+                   Removed counterhit prolonged display, meaning it no longer still displays you as being in counterhit state after you get hit.
+This is because counterhit state display is for when you haven't got hit yet, but would enter counterhit state should you get hit.
+                   Removed hitbox showing from episode mode interludes, intro cinematics, before the match starts and on victory/defeat screen.
+Hitboxes still show during roundend screenfreeze.
+                   Fixed Chipp invisibility in online mode so that only the opponent's invisible Chipp doesn't display boxes.
+Previously you couldn't see even your own Chipp's boxes if you went invisible.
+Thanks to WorseThanYou for finding the value to tell which side you're on in online mode.
+                   Fixed an issue when gray boxes (from before the hit) were showing even if you were strike invulnerable at the moment of the hit, meaning you didn't actually get hit.
+Also fixed gray boxes so that their outlines now show behind the real hurtbox's outlines.
+                   Fixed prolonged hitbox display for Chipp's Gamma Blade, so now the hitbox doesn't immediately disappear as soon as Gamma Blade hits.

 ## TODO